camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 For the simplicity of this guide, certain best practices will be provided with links to additional documents, enabling you to explore the topic in more detail.

-:::info Module Update Notice (November 2024)
+:::info Module update notice (November 2024)

 Modules referenced in this guide have been updated recently from **v2** to **v3**.
 For more information, refer to our [migration guide from v2 to v3](https://github.com/camunda/camunda-tf-eks-module/blob/main/guides/MIGRATION_GUIDE_v2_to_v3.md).